Last Updated on August 30, 2024 by Rebecca Lake

 9. Turn down your hot water heater

-I love a hot shower as much as the next person but I also love finding ways to save on electric.
+I love a hot shower as much as the next person but it’s possible to have too much of a good thing.

-According to Energy.gov, setting your hot water heater temperature too high can cost you hundreds of dollars per year.
+According to Energy.gov, setting your hot water heater temperature too high can cost you hundreds of dollars per year in extra utility costs.
 Turning down the temperature on your hot water heater a few degrees could trim money off your energy bills each month.

 Specifically, keeping it at 140 degrees Fahrenheit could save you between 4% and 22% in energy costs.
 There’s a handy tutorial here on how to adjust your hot water heater’s temperature so you can start saving money.